kyma-project/istio/docs/user/02-operation-guides/troubleshooting/03-50-recovering-from-unintentional-istio-removal.md

 # Istio unintentionally removed
 Follow the steps outlined in this troubleshooting guide if you unintentionally deleted Istio and want to restore the system to its normal state without losing any user-created resources.
 However, if you intended to delete Istio, the symptoms described in this document are expected, and you must clean up the orphaned resources by yourself.
+To check which resources are blocking the deletion, see the logs of the `manager` container.

 ## Symptom